Saturday, November 30, 2024

 So yea, maybe Bernie has a point, but his solution isn't the answer.
 Going further left isn't going to entice conservative workers.

-Of course, people are "blaming" other groups - young white men who follow Andrew Tate, Hispanics who are conservative Catholics, white women who vote their own rights away, Jews who think that Harris was too soft on Hamas, Palestinians who though Harris was too hard on Israel - the list goes on and on.
+Of course, people are "blaming" other groups - young white men who follow Andrew Tate, Hispanics who are conservative Catholics, white women who vote their own rights away, Jews who think that Harris was too soft on Hamas, Palestinians who though Harris was not hard enough on Israel - the list goes on and on.
 You can't please everybody, particularly when they have been so effectively divided up into factions.

 So, how did Trump do it?
 After all, while the Leftists are threatening me with universal healthcare and free college, there are, on the far-right, neo-Nazis, white supremacists, racists, misogynists, and antisemites, some of who have promised violence (or actually engaged in it) to get their way.
 How Trump navigates this is interesting.
 He "dog whistles" to the extremists ("good people on both sides") which infuriates the Left, but who cares?
 Half of the Left is threatening not to vote anyway, as a protest.